hackforla/peopledepot/docs/contributing.md

 You will need the following to get started:

 - a [GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account#signing-up-for-a-new-account)
 - A text editor.
-[PyCharm](https://www.jetbrains.com/pycharm/download/#section=mac) is a common Python IDE.
-[VS Code](https://code.visualstudio.com/download) is another common editor.
-Feel free to use a text editor of your choice.
+[VS Code](https://code.visualstudio.com/download) is recommended, but feel free to use a text editor of your choice.

 ## **Part 1: Setting up the development environment**